Yowani Choctaws: Recent years

-Throughout the twentieth century, there have been a number strong leaders among the Texas Choctaw community within the overall Mount Tabor Indian Community, which has been recognized as a tribe by the state.
+Throughout the twentieth century, there have been a number strong leaders among the Texas Choctaw community.
 These include William Clyde Thompson and Martin Luther Thompson, who helped gain registration for their peoples as citizens "by Blood" in the Choctaw Nation.
 They also helped to keep the Texas community viable.
 The Cherokee predominated by number in the group and generally led the community.

-No Choctaw was selected as Chairman of the Executive Committee before 1988.
-When the Cherokee Nation adopted its 1975 constitution, it excluded the Texas Cherokees and Associate Bands-Mount Tabor Indian Community as a band or affiliate of the Cherokee Nation of Oklahoma, although they had been considered so during the earlier part of the 20th century.
+When the Cherokee Nation adopted its 1975 constitution, it excluded the Texas Cherokees and Associate Bands as a band or affiliate of the Cherokee Nation of Oklahoma evan as they had been considered so during the earlier part of the 20th century.
 Cherokee who remained in Texas were no longer recognized formally as part of a tribe or as Native Americans by the Federal Government.
 In 1972 Judge Foster T. Bean, an original enrollee on the Guion Miller Roll, took over as Chairman of the Texas Cherokees and Associate Bands.
 Keeler became Principal Chief of the Cherokee Nation.
 Judge Bean served until retiring from in 1988.
-He was replaced by J.C.
-Thompson, who as a descendant of the Thompson-McCoy family was of Cherokee, Choctaw and Chickasaw descent.
-Thompson held the position for eleven years until Terry Easterly took over in 1999.

-Terry was descended from Arthur Thompson, brother of William Clyde Thompson.
-Terry was the first woman to hold the position and the first who did not have Cherokee blood.
-Terry was Choctaw, Chickasaw and Muscogee-Creek, and was the first person of Creek ancestry to head the community.
-In 2001, she was succeeded by Peggy Dean-Atwood, Choctaw and Chickasaw, a descendant of Archibald Thompson.
-In 2002, J.C.
-Thompson was then again chosen as Chairman and remained in that capacity until August 2018.
-He was succeeded by William Ellis "Billy" Bean.
-Chairman Bean is the great grandson of Mount Tabor Chief John Ellis Bean, an original enrollee on the Cherokee Old Settler payment roll.
-Chairman Bean was removed as Tribal Chairman by action of the Tribal Court for cause on September 2, 2019.
-He was replaced by Cheryl Giordano of Arp, who is of Choctaw-Chickasaw descent and had previously served as Operations Coordinator on the Executive Committee.
-She is assisted today by Deputy Chairman Rex Thompson, Choctaw, Chickasaw, Cherokee of Troup.
-The next tribal election is tentatively scheduled for October 2020.